 #1 – Don’t ask to ask

 Do not start your conversion with “May I ask a question?” or “Can anyone help me?“.
 Although that may be polite in normal human interaction it does not work that way on IRC.
 You are supposed to just ask your question right away.

 #2 – Be precise

-There is nothing worse than "My printer doesn't work." or "My mail server doesn't work.".
-How are others supposed to help you when you don't give them any information?
+There is nothing worse than “My printer doesn’t work.” or “My mail server doesn’t work.“.
+How are others supposed to help you if you don’t give them any details?
 Make sure you include at least this information:

 - What did you try to accomplish?
 (I wanted to fetch my mails via POP3.)

 - What has happened (wrongly) instead?
 (But my inbox remains empty.)

 - What environment are you using?
 (I am using kmail 1.8 in KDE 3.4.)

 - What did you try to find the cause?
 (I already checked my POP3 account setup.)